abcdbug/dbug/README.md

 # `d:bug` | Data Analysis & Bioinformatics User Group
+### @ Weill Cornell Medicine, NYC
 We meet on __select Thursdays, 1:30 pm__ in the seminar room of the Department for Physiology & Biophysics on the 5th floor in the main WCM building.
-If you would like to receive more information and make sure you get the announcements of the next meeting straight into your inbox, send an email to the [Applied Bioinformatics Core](https://abc.med.cornell.edu).
+If you would like to receive more information and make sure you get the announcements of the next meeting straight into your inbox, send an email to the [Applied Bioinformatics Core](https://abc.med.cornell.edu) of Weill Cornell Medicine.

 Each meeting will get its folder where the material that was discussed will be available.